Music BA (Hons) (with Foundation Year)

 You will attend a series of compulsory concerts and events throughout your first academic year.
 The concerts included in this series are intended to illustrate the musical genres studied in other areas of the course, and to add additional enhancement.

 Your second year of Music develops your understanding of classical and popular music genres still further, through the joint focus of music performance and composition.
 All students will develop their skills through gaining further knowledge of theoretical concepts that allow you to perform and compose more complex musical works.
-You will also be introduced to the areas of music business and music teaching.
+You will also be introduced to the areas of music business and music education.

-You will be taught the explorations of Music Production and examine concepts such as stylistic sound production techniques; along with rather more advanced digital signal processing and automation techniques; music interactivity; digital sound theory; sound synthesis; surround sound techniques; an introduction to audio/visual work (theory and practice); and an introduction to generative music.
+In Single Honours Music, you will be taught the explorations of Music Production and examine concepts such as stylistic sound production techniques; along with rather more advanced digital signal processing and automation techniques; music interactivity; digital sound theory; sound synthesis; surround sound techniques; an introduction to audio/visual work (theory and practice); and an introduction to generative music.

 In your third year of Music, you will be encouraged to further hone your skills as a performer and composer, who is able to gain fluency with the realisation of large complex pieces of music.
+You will develop your understanding of music practice in relation to the music business and music education and have the opportunity to experience a work placement in one of these areas.

 However, our Music degree also develops a range of transferable skills, including critical analysis and communication so that, in recent years, several of our graduates have moved into the commercial and management sectors, often setting up their own businesses.